pulibrary/rdss-handbook/outages.md

 ## Process

+### Roles
+1. The incident point person
+2. The note taker, who will also schedule the post-mortem meeting
+3. An IT manager, whose job is to communicate to external stakeholders
+4. Supporting cast -- anyone who helps to resolve the problem

 ### During the incident
 1. First, [create a post-mortem document](https://drive.google.com/drive/u/0/folders/1EImhSsuZGQb2VNW2ELLTWrVPWoqdFAg1).
 Assign a notetaker who will keep that document updated.
    1. Goals: Establish a timeline of what happened and what responses were taken.
 It's best to write this down as it is happening, instead of trying to re-build it afterwards.